f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab2/lab2.rst

 Unlike ``signatures``, Threat Campaign provides with ``ruleset``.
 A signature uses patterns and keywords like ``' or`` or ``1=1``.
 Threat Campaign uses ``rules`` that match perfectly an attack detected by our Threat Intelligence team.

-.. note :: The App Protect installation does not come with a built-in Threat campaigns package like Attack Signatures.
-Threat campaigns Updates are released periodically whenever new campaigns and vectors are discovered, so you might want to update your Threat campaigns from time to time.
+.. note :: Threat campaign updates are released periodically whenever new campaigns and vectors are discovered.
 You can upgrade the Threat campaigns by updating the package any time after installing App Protect.
-We recommend you upgrade to the latest Threat campaigns version right after installing App Protect.
+We recommend you upgrade to the latest Threat campaign version right after installing App Protect.

 For instance, if we notice a hacker managed to enter into our Struts2 system, we will do forensics and analyse the packet that used the breach.
 Then, this team creates the ``rule`` for this request.